Are you wondering how to get started on your investing journey?

 Here is an overview of some of the most popular investing strategies.

-The goal of the index investor is to build a globally diversified index portfolio by buying ETFs that passively track market indexes at a low management fee.
+The goal of the index investor is to build a diversified investment portfolio by buying exchange-traded funds (ETFs) that passively track market indexes at a low management fee.

-Also known as “couch potato” investing due to its passive nature, this strategy has been gaining in popularity year after year, and is the strategy that I personally use and recommend.
+Also known as “couch potato” investing due to its passive nature, this strategy has been gaining in popularity year after year, and is arguably the ideal investment strategy when buying stocks in Canada.